Identify Possible Resources

 To choose those most suitable for you, ask yourself:

-Will this support offer me mainly passive or active learning?
+Will this support foster mainly passive or active learning?
 Is it purely theoretical, practical or mixed?

 Which of my senses will be engaged?